inspire-eu-validation/monitoring-bulk-validation-tool/README.md

 - `errors` - ids of failed assertions.

 #### Conformity Indicators
-The metadata Conformity Indicators **MDi1.1** and **MDi1.2** can be calculated by dividing the number of passed data sets metadata and the number of passed service metadata found in the validation results summary (JSON file) by, respectively, the total number of available datasets (indicator DSi1.1) and the total number of available services (indicator DSi1.2) retrieved from the Harvest Console (see Article 4 of ID M&R [below](#external-document-references)), i.e.:
+The metadata Conformity Indicators **MDi1.1** and **MDi1.2** can be calculated by dividing the number of passed data sets metadata and the number of passed service metadata found in the validation results summary (JSON file) by, respectively, the total number of available data sets (indicator DSi1.1) and the total number of available services (indicator DSi1.2) retrieved from the Harvest Console (see Article 4 of ID M&R [below](#external-document-references)), i.e.:
 ```
 MDi1.1 = dataset_metadata_passed / DSi1.1
 MDi1.2 = service_metadata_passed / DSi1.2